alvarolorentedev/AwesomeFakers/MOTIVATION.md

 });
 ```

-- Test imput complexity: It is posible to generate meaningful tests without fakers but in exchange you will require to pass this data as input to the test.
+- Test input complexity: It is possible to generate meaningful tests without fakers but in exchange you will require to pass this data as input to the test.

 ```js
 let sum = (first, second) => { return first+second }